SoftInstigate/restheart-cloud-examples/README.md

 ## Examples

+### Contact Form Application

+- **Plain JavaScript Contact Form** - Vanilla JavaScript form without framework dependencies

+A simple contact form that demonstrates:
+- Form submission with validation
+- /setup page to setup the backend
+- POST requests to RESTHeart Cloud
+- Using `application/x-www-form-urlencoded` content type
+- Email validation
+- Success/error handling

+TIP: you can also define a Webhook to receive notifications when the contact form is submitted.

+### Product Search Applications

 This repository includes three implementations of a Product Search application, each using a different frontend framework:

 - **[Vue.js](./vue-product-search)** - Modern progressive framework